-Australia: China has caused “anxiety” in disputed waters
+Australia: China has raised ” anxiety” in disputed waters

-SINGAPORE (AP) — Australian defense minister Christopher Pyne has urged China to resolve tensions in the South China Sea in accordance with international law, and not make countries take sides given its rivalry with the U.S.
+SINGAPORE (AP) — Australian defense minister Christopher Pyne urged China on Tuesday to resolve tensions in the South China Sea in accordance with international law, in a swipe after Beijing’s sudden detention of a writer who holds dual citizenship.

-Pyne said Tuesday that the artificial islands Beijing has been building in the disputed waters has “increased anxiety” and “not increased regional confidence in China’s strategic intentions.”
+Pyne said the artificial islands Beijing has been building in the disputed waters has “increased anxiety” and “not increased regional confidence in China’s strategic intentions.”

-He added that Australia was open to taking part in multilateral activities in the area to demonstrate that they are international waters.
+“On the other hand, resolving disputes in the South China Sea in accordance with international law would build confidence in China’s willingness to support and champion a strategic culture that respects the rights of all states,” he added.

-Pyne was speaking at a forum in Singapore after visiting Beijing, where met his Chinese counterpart to discuss matters including the detention of Chinese-Australian writer Yang Hengjun.
+Pyne was speaking at a forum in Singapore attended by defense representatives from 24 countries.
+He said Australia was open to taking part in multilateral activities in the “international waters” which are crucial for global commerce and rich in fish and potential oil and gas reserves.

 Most Read Nation & World Stories